musicalTim/forensics-tools/linux/busybox.md

 However, Busybox does provide precompiled binaries, as long as you know that multi-call is the all-in-one version you want.

+Do not rename the binary or it won't work.

 [lsof]: x86-lsof.md
 [who]: x86-who.md